Turntablism: Coining of terms

 The origin of the terms turntablist and turntablism are widely contested and argued about, but over the years some facts have been established by various documentaries (Battlesounds, Doug Pray's Scratch), books (DJ Culture), conferences (Skratchcon 2000) and interviews in online and printed magazines.
 These facts are that the origins of the words most likely lay with practitioners on the US West Coast, centered on the San Francisco Bay Area.
-Some claim that DJ Disk, a member of the Invisibl Skratch Piklz, was the first to coin the term, others claim that DJ Babu, a member of the Beat Junkies, was responsible for coining and spreading the term turntablist after inscribing it on his mixtapes and passing them around.
+Some claim that DJ Disk, a member of the Invisibl Skratch Piklz, was the first to coin the term, others claim that "DJ Babu", a member of the "Beat Junkies", was responsible for coining and spreading the term turntablist after inscribing it on his mixtapes as"Babu the Turntablist" and passing them around.
 Another claim credits DJ Supreme, 1991 World Supremacy Champion and DJ for Lauryn Hill.
 The truth most likely lies somewhere in between all these facts.

-In an interview with the Spin Science online resource in 2005, DJ Babu added the following comments about the birth and spread of the term:
+In an interview with the Spin Science online resource in 2005, "DJ Babu" added the following comments about the birth and spread of the term: